 Retiring before everyone else

-When you’re retired, you're free to spend your days doing whatever you want.
+You can spend your days doing whatever you want when having a stress-free retirement.
 However, if your spouse and friends are still tied to their 9-to-5 jobs, you might find yourself lonely.

 Reddit user PM_meyourGradyWhite warns: "Almost two years and retired kinda early at 61.
 Lots of freedom.
 Checking things off the near-term list.
 My problem is my wife still works, as do almost all my friends.
 I go fishing alone frequently, which is kinda sad."